olexandrmazur/Smart-Planner/README.md

 # Smart-Planner
-It is a Smart Planner 2025
+It is an application Smart Planner
+This project was created for...